EMVrace/EMVrace.github.io/README.md

 ![Branching](relay_attack.png "Relay attack")

 The outermost devices are the real payment terminal (on the left) and the victim's contactless card (on the right).
 The phone near the payment terminal is the attacker's Card emulator and the phone near the victim's card is the attacker's POS emulator.
-The communication between the attacker's devices occur over WiFi with a TCP socket server-client channel.
-The rest of the communication occurs over NFC.
+The communication between the attacker's devices occur over WiFi<!--with a TCP socket server-client channel.
+The rest of the communication occurs over NFC-->.

 Our app does not require root privileges or any fancy hacks to Android and we have successfully used it on Pixel and Huawei devices.

-### Bypassing the PIN for Visa cards
+**Bypassing the PIN for Visa cards**

 This attack allows criminals to complete a purchase with a victim's contactless card without knowing the card's PIN.
 The attack consists simply in a modification of a card-sourced data object (called the Card Transaction Qualifiers), before delivering it to the terminal.
 Our modification tells the terminal that:
 1. Online PIN verification is not required, and